KoljaB/WhoSpeaks/README.md

 ## Performance and Testing

-To demonstrate WhoSpeaks' capabilities, we conducted a test using a challenging audio sample: the 4:38 Coin Toss scene from "No Country for Old Men".
+To demonstrate WhoSpeaks' capabilities, I made a test using a challenging audio sample: the 4:38 Coin Toss scene from "No Country for Old Men".
 In this scene, the two male speakers have very similar voice profiles, presenting a difficult scenario for diarization libraries.

 ### Process: